-If you’re planning to give to charity in 2018, you may want to adjust your charitable giving strategy to align with the new tax law so that you and your charities of choice receive the most benefit.
+If you’re planning to give to charity now, you may want to adjust your charitable giving strategy to align with the new tax law so that you and your charities of choice receive the most benefit.

 While the Tax Cuts and Jobs Act preserves the charitable deduction, it increased the standard deduction to $12,000 for individuals and to $24,000 for married couples filing jointly.
 The implications?
 For many taxpayers, it may no longer make sense to itemize their deductions—and that may impact how they decide to handle their charitable giving.